christian-oudard/canoepaddle/README.md

 CanoePaddle
 ===========

+You make strokes with it.

-Stroke based graphics, outputting to SVG
+Procedural stroke-based graphics library, outputting to SVG.